+Home | Museum | Wanted | Specs | Previous | Next |

 Monroe 2880 Applications Calculator

 The Monroe 2880 is pretty unique among the Monroe electronic calculators that I've come across.
 First off, it is a customizable calculator.
-The 2880, though it can serve as a normal office calculator, can be customized with a plug-in ROM module that allows the calculator to assume varying application personalities.
+The 2880, while it can serve as a normal office calculator with a particularly nice display, can be customized with a plug-in ROM module that allows the calculator to assume varying application personalities.
 This particular machine came with a Payroll ROM module that provides complete payroll processing functions.
-If anyone out there knows of other application ROM modules that could be had for this machine, I'd be interested in hearing from you.
-My guess is that Monroe made a number of different ROM packs that provided things like statistics, engineering/scientific, and financial (e.g., bond trading, mortgage calculations).
+If anyone reading this knows of other application ROM modules that were available for the 2880, or was perhaps involved in the development of the 2880 calculator, I'd be very interested in hearing from you.
+My guess is that Monroe made a number of different ROM packs that provided applications such as statistics, engineering/scientific, surveying, job costing for particular trades, and financial (e.g., banking, bond trading, loan origination, etc.)

 Monroe 2880 with Top Cover Removed